AVEVA/CONNECT-data-services-developer-docs/Documentation/DataViews/Resolved_Data_View.md

 | DataMappings | IReadOnlyList<DataMapping> | Per-section details of what this field resolved to

 ### DataMapping
-Per-section details of the data that a `FieldMapping` targets
+Per-section details of the data that a `FieldMapping` targets:

 |Property | Type | Details |
 |--|--|--|--|--|